ubernostrum/webcolors/docs/faq.rst

 color-wrapping object.

-Keeping a function-based interface also maintains consistency with `Python's built-in colorsys module
-<https://docs.python.org/library/colorsys.html>`_, which has the same
-style of interface for converting amongst color spaces.
+Keeping a function-based interface also maintains consistency with Python's built-in :mod:`colorsys` module which has the same style of interface for converting amongst color spaces.

 Note that if an object-oriented interface is desired, `the third-party colormath module <https://pypi.python.org/pypi/colormath/>`_ does have